Sacroiliac Joint Dysfunction Treatment OKC

 What Are the Tests To Diagnose Sacroiliac Joint Dysfunction?

 When we diagnose sacroiliac joint dysfunction, we put a comprehensive plan in place.
-We will always start by asking you questions about your pain and discomfort and conduct a physical examination to ensure we identify all potential issues with your sacroiliac joints.
+We will always start by asking you questions about your chronic pain and discomfort and conduct a physical examination to ensure we identify all potential issues with your sacroiliac joints.

 Even though physical examination and patient history is overwhelmingly most suggestive of the diagnosis, there are several tests that we might use.
 For example, we may start with an x-ray of your pelvis.
 It would be helpful if we could take a closer look at your sacroiliac joint to examine any signs of damage.
 Then, we may also order an MRI for confirmation or to rule out other potential pain generators in the region.
 This test will give us a detailed image of everything happening with the bones, ligaments, and tendons surrounding your sacroiliac joints.

-In addition, we recommend a diagnostic injection if there is an issue with your sacroiliac joint.
+In addition, we recommend a sacroiliac diagnostic injection if there is an issue with your sacroiliac joint.
 We may inject a numbing medication into your SI joint.
 If your pain goes away, it may confirm that you have an issue with your sacroiliac joint.

 How Is Sacroiliac Joint Dysfunction Treated?